philippinespire/pire_lcwgs_data_processing/scripts/ANGSD_wahab/README.md

 Currently, we are using scripts adapted by Kyra Fitz from the Therkildsen Lab's [GitHub](https://github.com/therkildsen-lab) to perform analyses in ANGSD.
 These scripts were originally used for Kyra's *Taeniamia zosterophora* [project](https://github.com/philippinespire/pire_taeniamia_zosterophora_lcwgs) and extended to selection analyses and windowed PCA in *Salarias fasciatus* [here](https://github.com/philippinespire/pire_salarias_fasciatus_lcwgs) by Brendan and Mikaela.

-Outline of potential analyses using ANGSD:
+Outline of ANGSD pipeline and potential analyses:
-  1) Combining sequencing runs
+  1) Create an analysis folder and compile .bam files
   2) SNP calling
   3) Generating genotype likelihoods and making a beagle.gz file
   4) Running PCANGSD: PCA and Admixture Analyses